-No. Documents or Category of documents Relevance and material references to submission (Peru/Activos Mineros) Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Comments Mineros) In addition, several of the red Documents are relevant to the Case and material to its out they relate to key issues that question of whether DRP's practices were less protective of Centromín - a necessary Claimants' claims under Claimants' claims under Claimants' claims under Claimants against such claim Documents include Documents include Documents include Documents as well as the alleged that DRP made to the Facility. the Contract come because t bear on the standards and we than those component of auses 6.2 and dents' s.
-Such ents that cons under improvements Sulfuric Acid Plants project of La Oroya Metallurgical Complex PAMA")). - Therefore, Peru had the opportunity to contemporaneously request from Dr. Partelpoeg all of the documents on which he relies in his 2006 report. - It follows that Respondents received (or could have received) all responsive Documents to Request No. 42 and that, as a result, these Documents are (or should be) in Respondents' possession, custody or control.
+No. Documents or Category of documents Relevance and material references to submission (Peru/Activos Mineros) • Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Comments Mineros) In addition, several of the red Documents are relevant to to Case and material to its outde they relate to key issues that question of whether DRP's practices were less protective of Centromín - a necessary Claimants' claims under Claimants' claims under Claimants' claims under Claimants include Documents include Doc he Contract come because t bear on the standards and we than those component of auses 6.2 and dents' s.
+Such ents that ions under improvements Sulfuric Acid Plants project of La Oroya Metallurgical Complex PAMA")). - Therefore, Peru had the opportunity to contemporaneously request from Dr. Partelpoeg all of the documents on which he relies in his 2006 report. - It follows that Respondents received (or could have received) all responsive Documents to Request No. 42 and that, as a result, these Documents are (or should be) in Respondents' possession, custody or control.
 Second, Request No. 42 is unreasonably burdensome and Renco should not have to search for, collect, review, and produce all potentially responsive Documents. - As explained above, Respondents' Request No. 42 seeks Documents that Peru could have requested from Dr. Partelpoeg back in 2006 when he submitted his report, which the Ministry of Energy and Mines commissioned. - It is unreasonable for Respondents to now decide, 16 those documents from Dr. Partelpoeg.
 Claimants present their argument as if the MEM, in 2006, should have known to request documents that would be relevant to a dispute that was not filed until 2018.
 Setting aside the logical flaw in this argument, the relevant standard is not whether Respondents could have requested these documents.
 The standard is whether Respondents actually possess the requested documents (IBA Rules, Art.
 3.3(c)), which Respondents do not.
 Second, Claimants argue that Respondents' request is unreasonably burdensome, arguing that it is "unreasonable for Respondents to now decide, 16 years later, that they wish to review the documents on which Dr. Partelpoeg relied for his 2006 report."
 It is Claimants, not Respondents, who filed the